-A lot of parents have been there, buying a bed for their kids and having their child outgrow the bed quickly once their growth spurts kick in.
+A lot of parents have been there: buying a bed for their child and having him or her outgrow the bed quickly once the growth spurts kick in.
 After all, a child’s bedroom does not stay the same.

-Making a future-proof investment for your bed frame and mattress can spare you the hassle of having to swap out your beds as your children grow over the years.
+Making a future-proof investment for your bed frame and mattress can spare you the hassle of having to swap out the bed as your child grows over the years.

-In this article, we discuss how you can make a wise selection on your kids' bedroom furniture.
+In this article, we discuss how you can make a wise selection regarding your child’s mattress.

-So, if you’re planning to build a future-proof bedroom for your child, a new mattress and a bed frame, among other kids’ bedroom furniture, are a great place to start!
+So, if you’re planning to future-proof your child’s bedroom, a new mattress and a bed frame, among other kids’ bedroom furniture, are a great place to start!

-It isn’t uncommon to see a single size bed in a kids' bedroom; single beds are quite small in size, measuring at just 92 cm wide and 188 cm in length.
+It isn’t uncommon to see a single-size bed in children’s bedrooms; single beds are quite small in size, measuring just 92 cm wide and 188 cm in length.

 For toddlers and young children, single beds are a great option as the beds are long enough and wide enough to accommodate their body sizes without having to take up too much floor space.

 On the other hand, teenagers and pre-adolescents may begin to find single beds too small.

-If you’re a family of tall people, you can easily assume that there would come a day that your child will outgrow their bed.
+If you’re a family of tall people, you can easily assume that there will come a day when your child will outgrow his bed.

 That’s where Long Single beds come in.

-Long single beds share the same width as their single bed counterparts, but they measure longer at 203 cm, making it 15cm longer.
+Long single beds share the same width as their single bed counterparts, but they measure longer at 203 cm, making them 15cm longer.

-That’s the exact length of king and queen size mattress.
+That’s the exact length of a king and queen-size mattress.